 Frequently Asked Questions

-What are the advantages of RNAseq over microarrays?
+What are the advantages of RNAseq over microarrays for expression analysis?

 Microarrays measure an average signal from hybridisation events to particular probes whereas RNAseq is a more direct measurement of transcript abundance.
 Microarray measurements are affected by cross-hybridisation signals from other transcripts and can only measure transcription from the gene probes they contain - RNAseq does not have these limitations.
 While the per sample cost of RNAseq is slightly higher than the cheapest microarrays, RNAseq derived expression data is more accurate and has a higher dynamic range.
 RNAseq data can also be analysed for SNV’s, exon usage and the transcribed DNA strand can be determined.